The King’s Fund independent learning review

 The King’s Fund review was commissioned by the RCP following an extraordinary general meeting (EGM) on the role of physician associates (PAs) in March 2024.
-The report sets out recommendations on improving leadership, management and culture, and structure and processes at the college, including a governance review that considers Board effectiveness, college byelaws and how RCP Council operates.
+The report set out recommendations on improving leadership, management and culture, and structure and processes at the college, including a governance review that considers Board effectiveness, college byelaws and how RCP Council operates.

 To deliver on these recommendations, the RCP developed a response plan with 14 actions.
-We publish highlight reports for the Board of trustees, RCP Council, and members and staff through bulletins and the web.
-Here’s how we’re getting on six months in:

 1. Leadership, management and culture

-We’re strengthening the RCP’s values and behaviours to support a more inclusive and positive culture:
+We’ve strengthened the RCP’s values and behaviours to support a more inclusive and positive culture:

-- Creating consistent onboarding and induction processes for staff, officers and volunteers.
+• Creating consistent onboarding and induction processes for staff, officers and volunteers.

-- Reviewing key policies like our Code of Conduct and appraisal processes to make them clearer and more inclusive.
+• Reviewing key policies like our Code of Conduct and appraisal processes to make them clearer and more inclusive.

-- An action group including fellows, members, staff and patient representatives is being set up to shape and review these changes.
+• An action group including fellows, members, staff and patient representatives is being set up to shape and review these changes.

 2. Governance review